MaimelaT/Call-Center-Analysis/README.md

 💡 **Business Task: Analyze customer interaction to gain insight into what customers issues are and how to improve the service**

 Understanding the Key Performance Indicators (KPi)'s

+## 2. Prepare
++ Dataset used is from the Data World website in the Real World Fake Data